honiism/lemi-bot/.github/ISSUE_TEMPLATE/bug_report.md

 ### 1. Description
 <!--
-Please provide some brief description about this bug report.
+Please provide a brief description of this bug report.
 -->

 ### 2. Expected Behavior